Jennifer Peedom: Filmmaking

 In 2021 she co-directed, with Joseph Nizeti, River, a documentary about rivers with a similar scope and format as Mountain.
 The film is also written by Macfarlane, narrated by Dafoe, and accompanied by a soundtrack by the ACO.

-Her feature documentary about Richard "Harry" Harris, an Australian doctor and recreational cave diver who was largely responsible for rescuing a group of Thai boys stranded in a flooded cave in 2018, titled Deeper, is released in Australian cinemas on 30 October 2025.
+Her feature documentary about Richard "Harry" Harris, an Australian doctor and recreational cave diver who was largely responsible for rescuing a group of Thai boys stranded in a flooded cave in 2018, titled Deeper, was released in Australian cinemas on 30 October 2025, after being selected for screening at SXSW in Austin, Texas.
+Luke Buckmaster, writing in The Guardian, gave the film 3 out of stars, calling it "interesting but not exactly visually stunning", writing that it did not explain to the viewer why cave divers do what they do.
+The diving magazine website InDepth wrote that the film "shines a rare and positive light on the sport", and was impressed by "the detailed incorporation of safety features".
+X-Ray Mag called it "a visual and technical feast" for divers, but a somewhat detached view of the sport, that "does not fully penetrate the emotional or philosophical heart of its protagonist".

+In 2025, she returned to the Himalayas to film the narrative feature film Tenzing, which is due for release by Apple TV in late 2026.

 Teaching

 In 2012, Peedom lectured on documentary film at AFTRS.

 Awards and recognition

 In 2004, Peedom was named NSW Young Telstra Business Woman of the Year.

 She was the winner of the inaugural David and Joan Williams Documentary Fellowship in 2011.

 Stranger Than Fiction

 Peedom is co-founder, with producer Jo-Anne McGowan, of film production company Stranger Than Fiction.
 Producer Blayke Hoffman is also with the company as of 2024, which is based in Sydney, New South Wales.
 The company has produced most of Peedom's films.